mjoblin/vibinui/README_DEV.md

 #### Common message-based data flow

-There are two causes for a message being received by the UI: The backend is automatically announcing something unrelated to user input; or the backend is responding to something the user has done.
+There are two primary causes for a message being received by the UI: The backend is automatically announcing something unrelated to user input; or the backend is responding to something the user has done.

 ##### Automatic